top of page

 The Role of a Sports Podiatrist in Treating Foot Pain from Gym Workouts

 A sports podiatrist specialises in diagnosing and treating foot and lower limb injuries related to physical activity.
-They combine their knowledge of biomechanics, sports medicine, and rehabilitation to develop effective treatment plans.
+Whether you have noticed the bottom of your heel hurts after exercise or you are dealing with recurring arch pain, they combine their knowledge of biomechanics, sports medicine, and rehabilitation to develop effective treatment plans.

 How a Sports Podiatrist Can Help